marmelab/react-admin/docs/Inputs.md

 The `FileInput` component accepts an `options` prop into which you can pass all the [react-dropzone properties](https://react-dropzone.netlify.com/#proptypes).
 However, some of the most useful props should be passed **directly** on the `FileInput`: `maxSize`, `minSize`, `multiple`.

-If the default Dropzone label doesn't fit with your need, you can pass a `placeholder` attribute to overwrite it.
-The attribute can be anything React can render (`PropTypes.node`):
+If the default Dropzone label doesn't fit with your need, you can pass a `placeholder` prop to overwrite it.
+The value can be anything React can render (`PropTypes.node`):

 ```jsx
 <FileInput source="files" label="Related files" accept="application/pdf" placeholder={<p>Drop your file here</p>}>